laur89/docker-borg-mysql-backup/README.md

     arguments:
       -h                      show help and exit
-      -d MYSQL_DBS            space separated database names to back up; use value of __all__ to back up all dbs on the server -c CONTAINERS           space separated container names to stop for the backup process;
+      -d MYSQL_DBS            comma-separated database names to back up; use value of __all__ to back up all dbs on the server -c CONTAINERS           comma-separated container names to stop for the backup process;
                               requires mounting the docker socket (-v /var/run/docker.sock:/var/run/docker.sock);
                               note containers will be stopped in given order; after backup completion, containers are started in reverse order; only containers